 The Cybertrust CA uses a trustworthy process for the generation of its root private key according to a documented procedure.
-The Cybertrust CA distributes the secret shares of its private key(s).
+The Cybertrust CA distributes fractional mirrors of its private key(s) across multiple secure locations.

-6.1.1.1 Cybertrust CA Private Key Usage
+6.1.1.1Cybertrust CA Private Key Usage